jhblee21/Python-Text-Adventure-Game/README.md

 This is my take on the classic choose-your-own-adventure text game written in Python.
 You must explore the kingdom's castle in order to solve the puzzle before facing the giant evil python!

+The Design Document includes the following:
+* Storyboard (Description and Map)
+* Pseudocode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- BUILT WITH -->